MediaWind/react_kiosk_engine/docs/jsonFormat.md

 `printTicket` is optional and allows to trigger the printing of a ticket **after** waiting `delay` seconds.
 The associated `service` property is used to save the service informations for the ticket creation.

 <ins>**Note:**</ins> This property is currently the subject of a discussion for refactoring and improvement.
 See issues #4 and #27 for more information.

+### displayDate

+Same principle as [displayDate](#displaydate) on the flow level, but specific to the page where it is declared.
+This will override the flow level's displayDate.

+### displayTime

+Same principle as [displayTime](#displaytime) on the flow level, but specific to the page where it is declared.
+This will override the flow level's displayTime.

 ### medias